What It Really Takes to Transition to Scratch Cooking in Schools: Building Momentum and Long-Term Success

 Districts often benefit from:

-• working with local and regional suppliers whenever possible
+• Working with local and regional suppliers

 Student Acceptance Starts with Flavor

-Successful strategies include:
+Effective strategies include:

-• offering taste tests and gathering student feedback
+• Offering taste tests and gathering feedback

-• focusing on appealing presentation and service
+• Prioritizing presentation and service

 When food looks, smells and tastes good, student acceptance is ensured.